 What Skills Are Tested More on SAT vs ACT?

-However, the choice between SAT and ACT is not just about your preferences or strengths.
-It may also be influenced by the colleges in the US, universities in Canada, or around the world that you're targeting.
+The choice between SAT and ACT is not just about your preferences or strengths.
+It may also be influenced by the colleges in the US or around the world that you're targeting.

-Most universities accept both SAT and ACT scores, including the Ivy League schools, UC schools, and other renowned institutions.
-In fact, the easiest Ivy League school to get into, Cornell University, made the score submission optional.
+Most colleges accept both SAT and ACT scores, including the Ivy League schools, UC schools, and other renowned institutions.

 Here are the top 25 universities that accept both SAT and ACT: